 One such detractor, writing in the Knickerbocker Magazine in 1846, took a jab in a mock poem that questioned whether Poe’s so-called talent —a talent finally being recognized widely with the publication of “The Raven” the year before — was “excessive genius or excessive gin!”

 I would argue it was all that and more.
 Excessive genius?
 To be sure.
 Excessive gin?
 Possibly.
 A touch.
 One drink would clearly intoxicate him.
 And to this, I add glucose.
 “Constitutionally sensitive,” Poe suffered from some medical condition — arguably type 2 diabetes — that, to the medical profession of his time, all but meant a death sentence.

 Sad, then, that all that Poe may have needed in the hours before his death may have been a simple glass of fruit juice.

 LIFE PORTRAITS OF POE (IN ORDER): 1842-1849

 Look for yourself at the images of Poe made during his lifetime.
-See the dramatic changes in his appearance (and his apparent health); in addition to the aforementioned earliest daguerreotype by McKee, there are ten more life portraits:
+See the dramatic changes in his appearance (and his apparent health) in the photographs linked below; they are presented in chronological order.

-Saturday Museum Woodcut, 1843 (most likely based upon the McKee photo)
+- Saturday Museum Woodcut, 1843, which is most likely based upon the McKee photo

 For a complete visual study of the author in art and photography, see Michael Deas’ Portraits and Daguerreotypes of Edgar Allen Poe (http://www NULL.eapoe NULL.org/papers/misc1921/deas00ca NULL.htm) (1989), presented online by the Edgar Allen Poe Society of Baltimore (http://www NULL.eapoe NULL.org/).